What are the best headphones for cycling? Should you cycle with earphones or earbuds?

 Under 40$ [Check The Latest Price]

-The soft silicon ear-hooks which makes them stable but not stiff, although they could slip a bit on very sweaty rides.
+The soft silicon ear hooks make them stable but not stiff, although they could slip a bit on very sweaty rides.
 You can keep them on for hours without feeling discomfort.

-TREBLAB XR500 are not active noise-cancelling headphones, they use passive noise isolation.
-You can ear a bit of your surroundings but it’s advisable to use only one earphone if you’re raiding on unsafe roads.
+TREBLAB XR500 are not active noise-canceling headphones, they use passive noise isolation.
+You can hear your surroundings but it’s advisable to use only one earphone if you’re riding on unsafe roads.

-Using one earbud requires to somehow clip the loose earbud to the jersey or something, not the handiest solution.
+Using one earbud requires somehow clipping the loose earbud to the jersey or something, not the handiest solution.

 The mic for calls is good for the price range, resulting in clear calls, the connectivity though is not the best, Bluetooth 4.1 EDR.
-The range is 33 feet (10 meters), but they can lose signal if there’s some obstacle between the devices, that includes your body (so they might have problem
+The range is 33 feet (10 meters), but they can lose signal if there’s some obstacle between the devices, including your body, so they might have a problem.

 IPX4 means they are water-resistant but not waterproof, they come with a 1-year warranty.